lehelkovach/cpms/README.md

 - `POST /cpms/schema/concepts/template` — pass an `intent` payload (labels, prototype_of, seed signals) to get a draft JSON object.
 - `POST /cpms/schema/concepts/persist` — submit a fully-formed concept.
 The server validates it, runs the compiler (clamps weights + drops unknown evaluators), writes the draft to the local append-only store, and attempts to persist it to the configured graph backend (file JSONL by default or ArangoDB).

+Every concept draft must include both the `llm_embedding` vector and its `llm_embedding_meta` block (`provider`, `model`, `version`, `dimensions`, optional notes).
+CPMS uses those fields to power vector retrieval so LLM copilots can RAG over prior concepts/patterns.
+If you swap embedding models, bump the metadata version before persisting new drafts and regenerate vectors for existing records to keep search consistent.

 Example template request:

 ```bash